benbridle/swm/README.md

 ## Setup

-Clone the project and run `pip3 install --no-index swm`.
+Clone the project and run `pip3 install --no-index swm` to install.

 ## Usage
 At the top of your script add `from swm import silica` and `silica.setup()`, and then you're ready to go.